-The Sandbox offers firms and employees guidance and methodologies to identify problems and build practical solutions that will preempt the risks and enhance ‘good work’ when designing, developing and deploying AI systems.
+Launching in early 2024, The Sandbox will offer firms and employees guidance and methodologies to identify problems and build practical solutions that will preempt the risks and enhance ‘good work’ when designing, developing and deploying AI systems.

 Businesses have real choices when designing, developing and deploying new technologies.
-With a sharp focus on good work impacts, The Sandbox can help firms and employees make those better choices.
+With a sharp focus on good work impacts, The Sandbox will help firms and employees make those better choices.

 There is good evidence that businesses that complement AI with investment in human capabilities see better productivity returns.

-Our unique range of expert resources aligned with regulatory best practice and the Good Work Charter allows businesses to forefront the voice and experience of stakeholders from all levels of the workforce.
+Our unique range of expert resources aligned with regulatory best practice and the Good Work Charter will allow businesses to forefront the voice and experience of stakeholders from all levels of the workforce.